Beiyang government: History

+Background

+The origins of the Beiyang government lie in the aftermath of the First Sino-Japanese War of 1895, after which the defeated armies of the Qing dynasty instituted a series of military reforms known as the New Army reforms, headed by general Li Hongzhang.
+Among the regional armies that emerged from these reforms was the Beiyang Army, named such due to being primarily based in the Beiyang region.
+Commanded by general Yuan Shikai, the Beiyang Army grew to become the largest and most modernized of China's New Armies, and Yuan began to become a highly influential figure in the Qing government.
+In 1907, Yuan was appointed to the high positions of Grand Councillor and Secretary of Foreign Affairs, which he held until being relieved of both positions by Imperial Regent Prince Chun in 1909.

+Following the Wuchang Uprising in October 1911, after which the armies of the southern provinces rebelled against the Qing, Yuan Shikai was recalled to Beijing to command the Beiyang Army against the rebellion.
+The Qing became a constitutional monarchy, with Yuan Shikai holding the position of Prime Minister of the Imperial Cabinet.
+His cabinet was made up primarily of Han Chinese members, as opposed to Manchu who had traditionally comprised the Qing political elite.
+Fearing he would lose his administrative powers after his Beiyang Army suppressed the revolution, Yuan decided to come to a deal with the revolutionaries, and on 12 February 1912 he deposed the Xuantong Emperor, thus effectively abolishing the Qing dynasty.

 Under Yuan Shikai (1912–1916)

 After the Xinhai Revolution of 1911–1912, the rebels established a republican Provisional Government in Nanjing under President Sun Yat-sen and Vice President Li Yuanhong.
-Since they only controlled southern China, they had to negotiate with the commander of the Beiyang Army, Yuan Shikai, to put an end to the Qing dynasty.
-On 10 March 1912, Yuan became provisional president while located in Peking, his power base.
+Since they only controlled southern China, they had to negotiate with Yuan Shikai to put an end to the Qing dynasty.
+On 10 March 1912, Yuan became provisional president while located in Beijing, his power base.
 He refused to move to Nanjing, fearing further assassination attempts.
-It was also more economical to keep the existing Qing bureaucracy in Peking, so the provisional senate moved north as well; the government thereby began its administration from Peking on 10 October 1912.
+It was also more economical to keep the existing Qing bureaucracy in Beijing, so the provisional senate moved north as well; the government thereby began its administration from Beijing on 10 October 1912.

 The 1912–1913 National Assembly elections gave over half the seats and control of both houses to Sun's Nationalist Party (KMT).
 The second-largest party, the Progressives led by Liang Qichao, generally favored Yuan.
 Song Jiaoren was expected to become the next premier, but he riled Yuan by promising to pick a cabinet with only KMT ministers.
 He was assassinated less than two weeks before the assembly convened.
 An investigation pinned the blame on Premier Zhao Bingjun, which suggested Yuan had played a part.
 Yuan denied that either he or Zhao killed Song, but the Nationalists remained unconvinced.
 Yuan then took out a huge foreign loan without parliament's consent.
 Sun led a faction of Nationalists against Yuan in a Second Revolution during the summer of 1913 but suffered complete defeat within two months.